-Once the general and customizable criteria have been addressed by the user, the remaining set of inpatient hospital discharge claims represent the set of potential episodes in the given CTI population.
-The inpatient hospital discharge claim is known as the "triggering" claim or event.
-The episode begin date is the hospital admission date if the participant chose to include the costs of the triggering hospital stay in total episode costs.
-The episode begin date is the hospital discharge date if they chose not to include the costs of the triggering hospital stay.
-The episode end date is the discharge date plus the episode length specified by the participant (minus one day).
+Once the user has addressed general and customizable criteria, the inpatient hospital discharge claims that remain represent the set of potential episodes in the given CTI population.
+The inpatient hospital discharge claim is called the "triggering" claim or event.
+The episode begin date is the hospital admission date if the participant chose to include the costs of the triggering hospital stay in total episode costs; the episode begin date is the hospital discharge date if they chose not to include the costs of the triggering hospital stay.
+The episode end date is the discharge date plus the episode length specified by the participant minus one day.